vladislav-morozov/unit-averaging/docs/source/theory/theory.md

 ## Averaging Beyond Optimal Weights

-The MSE-optimal weights described above are tailored to the task of efficiently estimating unit-specific parameters.

-However, there are other different schemes with different targets that one can consider.
-For example,
+While MSE-optimal weights are powerful for unit-specific estimation, other weighting schemes may better suit different goals.
+For example:

 - Mean group estimation that uses *equal weights* ($w_i=1/N$ for all $i$).
 This scheme targets $\mathbb{E}[\mu(\theta_i)]$ implemented as [`MeanGroupUnitAverager`](../reference/MeanGroupUnitAverager.rst)
-- Likelihood-weighted schemes that minimize the Kullback-Leibler divergence to the target parameter instead of the MSE.
-These can be implemented by subclassing from [`BaseUnitAverager`](../reference/OptimalUnitAverager.rst) and implementing the desired likelihood function or model.
+- Likelihood-weighted schemes that minimize the Kullback-Leibler divergence to the focus parameter instead of the MSE.

+Custom averaging schemes can be implemented by subclassing from [`BaseUnitAverager`](../reference/BaseUnitAverager.rst) and implementing the desired likelihood function or model.
 As an example, see the [tutorial](../tutorials/plot_2_custom_basic) on defining custom averaging schemes.

 :::{admonition} Next steps